 I swore I would never do this with my students as a STEM teacher–especially in a special education classroom.
 I needed to find a way to make earth science engaging, fun, and accessible to all my students.

-Here are four earth science projects and experiments you can do in the classroom to get your kids talking about rocks and the Earth!
+Here are four earth science projects you can do in the classroom to get your kids talking about rocks and the Earth!

 1. Rock Tumbling

-Rock tumblers are a fun way for kids to explore different types of minerals and to practice key vocabulary such as “weathering.”
+Rock tumblers are a fun way for kids to explore different types of minerals.
+It’s also a good time to practice key vocabulary such as “weathering”.
 Using a rock tumbler, children can experience natural effects that typically take a very long time in just a few days of tumbling.

-I recently used rock tumblers in a summer program within my school to teach about the effects of weathering on our environment.
+I recently used rock tumblers to teach about the effects of weathering on our environment.
 Children were able to search around the campus for specific types of rocks, measure their size, describe their texture, and draw a rough sketch of their specimens.